If the state of Alaska is going to participate in the construction of an in-state gasline we must ask ourselves WHY.

 What are we trying to accomplish?

-The goal of Energy to All Alaska is to reduce the cost and increase the availability of energy to all Alaska.
-We believe that the distribution of natural gas throughout the state will be the impetus needed transforms the state’s economy into one that promotes economic growth and Alaskan jobs.
+The goal of Energy for All Alaska is to reduce the cost and increase the availability of energy to all Alaska.
+We believe that the distribution of natural gas throughout the state will be the impetus needed to transform the state’s economy into one that promotes economic growth and Alaskan jobs.
 We also believe that the reduction and stabilization of energy costs is the only way to diversify Alaska’s economy beyond Federal spending and oil dependence.

 Affordable energy will also lead to an increase aggregate output through the induced spending on energy needs and investment as a result of the increase in disposable income.